ACINQ/eclair/docs/PostgreSQL.md

 ### Locking settings

 Running multiple Eclair processes connected to the same database can lead to data corruption and loss of funds.
-That's why Eclair supports database locking mechanisms to prevent multiple Eclair instances access to one database together.
+That's why Eclair supports database locking mechanisms to prevent multiple Eclair instances from accessing one database together.

 Use `postgres.lock-type` parameter to set the locking schemes.